patriciarichmondorganization/forking-workflow-sample/Dev.md

-This is from local - dev.
+This is from local - dev - remote.
 This is from local - dev - 2.